BrownSpaceEngineering/ASF4Template/README.md

    brew install gcc-arm-none-eabi-80
    ```
    If the last command fails but tells you to "Install the Command Line Tools" using `xcode-select --install`, do so.

+## Note for M1 (ARM) Macs:
+- gdb is not supported on M1, so you must run it with rosetta. use `arch -x86_64 /bin/bash (or zsh)` to run a terminal with rosetta
+- Then, install brew in /usr/local/opt by cloning the repository there.
+- Add /usr/local/opt to your path (by modifying ./zshrc or ./bashrc for example)
+- try to install gdb.. good luck

 3. Install openocd: `brew install openocd`